OUR FASCINATING HISTORY

 the late 1800s.

 Finished in 1899, the Columbia building was the last building built on the first block of East State Street and has been utilized as an event venue for gatherings both large and small.
-Located on Redland's iconic State Street, this historic gem has been closed for use since 1948.
-Speakeasy on State offers 4000 square feet of elegance, mixed with beautiful hard woods, raw exposed brick, and the finest period specific details - found nowhere else in town.
+Located on Redland's iconic State Street, this historic gem had been closed for use since 1948.

 Photo by Brett & Tori Photographers